ZipCPU/wb2axip/README.md

-Currently, the project contains formal specifications for [Avalon](bench/formal/fav_slave.v), [Wishbone](bench/formal/fwb_slave.v), and [AXI-lite](bench/formal/faxil_slave.v) busses.
-There's also a formal property specification for an [AXI (full) bus](bench/formal/faxi_slave.v), but the one in this branch is known to have issues.
-(I actually have a good set of formal properties for verifying AXI transactions, they just aren't part of this repo at this time.)
+Currently, the project contains formal specifications for [Avalon](bench/formal/fav_slave.v), [Wishbone](bench/formal/fwb_slave.v), and [AXI-lite](bench/formal/faxil_slave.v) buses.
+There's also a formal property specification for an [AXI (full) bus](bench/formal/faxi_slave.v), but the one in the master branch is known to have issues.
+(I actually have a good set of formal properties for verifying AXI transactions, they just aren't part of this repository at this time.)

 # Cross-bars and AXI demonstrators

-This repository has since become a repository for all kinds of bus-based odds and ends in addition to the bus translators.
+This repository has since become a repository for all kinds of bus-based odds and ends in addition to the bus translators mentioned above.
 Some of these odds and ends include crossbar switches and AXI demonstrator cores.

 - [WBXBAR](rtl/wbxbar.v) is a fully function N master to M slave Wishbone crossbar.
 Unlike my typical WB interconnects, this one guarantees that the